Public Administration, MPA

 The mission of the MPA program at Northeastern University is to serve the needs of the public affairs community, including students, working professionals, faculty, and researchers, by providing a practice-oriented and research-based graduate educational experience.
 The faculty pledges the best instruction available in a set of courses designed to integrate theoretical foundations with practical skills.
 The MPA program will prepare students to be effective in a dynamic and increasingly diverse professional environment.
 We also commit ourselves to assisting students in every possible way to secure internships, postgraduate employment, and overall career advancement.
 Students, in turn, are expected to meet high levels of academic excellence combined with ethical and professional integrity.
 Committed to the ideals of public service and advancing the public interest, we seek students who share the same enthusiasm.

 Students in the program are monitored for academic progress.
-Those students whose GPA falls below a 3.000 are notified by and meet with the director of academic programs.
+Those students whose grade-point average (GPA) falls below a 3.000 are notified by and meet with the director of academic programs.
 They are counseled that if their GPA does not rise to a 3.000 or higher, they run the risk of not graduating and are advised on strategies for improvement.

 Complete all courses and requirements listed below unless otherwise indicated.